 Robotics, or robotic process automation (RPA), is the application of technology that allows employees in a company to configure computer software, or a ‘robot’, to capture and interpret existing applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.

 Robotics is a fast-growing industry.
-According to GlobalData forecasts, it was worth $45bn in 2020, and by 2030, it will have grown to $568bn.
+According to GlobalData forecasts, it will have grown at a compound annual growth rate (CAGR) of more than 25% during 2020-2030.
 The overwhelming majority of large foodservice operators have implemented some level of robotics within their supply chains.
 The push towards greater adoption of robotic technology has been driven by the largest consumer sector companies.
 The likes of McDonald’s, KFC, and Chipotle have heavily invested in robotic efficiency throughout their supply chains.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned and ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.